Tips to get the most out of your Medicare prescription drug plan

 During AEP, can I change from a Medicare Advantage plan to a Medicare Supplement?

 If your Medicare Advantage plan is leaving the service area, you are eligible for a guarantee issue period and can enroll in a Medicare supplement without medical underwriting.
 Also if your Medicare Advantage plan has increased its out of pocket costs, you may be eligible to move to a Medicare supplement without going through medical underwriting.
 There are several factors to consider, and I would be happy to discuss your specific situation with you.

 Plans are changed each year, even if the plan name does not change it is always important to review the Annual Notice of Change that you receive from your plan.
 Formularies and other benefits may have changed and can only make changes during the AEP window of October 15 to December 7, unless you qualify for a Special Election Period.

 If you have questions on Medicare prescription drug plans, and need help during this AEP, please don’t wait till December 7th!
-You can reach me at 559.634.7116 so we can discuss your personal situation to make sure you have the right Medicare plans to meet your needs.
+You can reach us by phone so we can discuss your personal situation to make sure you have the right Medicare plans to meet your needs.